|Elliott Sound Products||Voltage Followers And Buffers|

 With most newer opamp designs the resistor is not necessary, especially if the opamp has offset null terminals.
 For audio, it's rarely used because it simply adds more parts for no useful purpose.
 The output should always be capacitively coupled unless response to DC is a requirement.

 The simplest and best known voltage follower is the emitter follower, also known as a common collector stage.
 The collector is at AC ground potential, because it's connected to the supply rail.
 These used to be very common in all kinds of audio circuits, but they perform very poorly in almost all respects compared to an opamp.
 Input impedance depends on the load that's connected to the output, so rather than maintain a high defined input impedance, it varies when the load is added, changed or removed.
-There's a 0.65V DC offset from input to output, and it needs a DC load from the emitter to ground or the negative supply rail.
-This is most commonly a resistor, but that causes the output drive capability to be asymmetrical.
-While it can source a reasonable current, its current sinking capability depends on the resistor value.
+There's a 0.65V DC offset from input to output, and it needs a DC load from the emitter to ground or a supply rail (which rail depends on whether the transistor is NPN or PNP).
+The load is most commonly a resistor, but that causes the output drive capability to be asymmetrical.
+While it can source a reasonable current via the transistor, its current sinking capability depends on the resistor value.

 All simple follower circuits have a small loss of level, typically providing an output of between 0.99 and 0.999 of the input level, depending on the gain of the transistor(s) used, the topology and the source and load impedances.
 Unlike opamps, the input and output impedances of emitter followers are interdependent, so changing one also changes the other.
 Opamps avoid this by using very high internal gain and lots of feedback, so while there is still some interdependence it's usually so small that you will be unable to measure the difference.